enormandeau/stacks_workflow/README.md

 This manual can be found in 3 places:

  - Online at: https://github.com/enormandeau/stacks_workflow
- - The **MANUAL.pdf** file, also in the base directory of **stacks_workflow**
+ - In the **MANUAL.pdf** file found in the base directory of **stacks_workflow**
- - The **README.md** file in the base directory of **stacks_workflow**
+ - In the **README.md** file, also found in the base directory of **stacks_workflow**

 The online version is especially nicelly formatted.
-We suggest that you use either the online or the .pdf version.
-Using the text version is also riskier since there is always a risk of unvoluntarily modifying and corrupting the file.
+We suggest that you use it or the .pdf version.
+Using the text version is riskier because of the risk of involuntarily modifying and corrupting the file.

 # Licence
 The STACKS workflow is licensed under the GPL3 license.
 See the LICENCE file for more details.